Our Contract

 Your data

 When you make an appointment, I know your name and your email address.
-That is the only personal information that I need so that we can get together – so it is the only information that I ask for.
-I keep your name so that I know it’s you and the email address in case we need to get in touch with each other.
+If you pay with PayPay, your address details will be available to me there, however I do not record that information or keep it anywhere.
+Your name and email is the only personal information that I need so that we can get together – so it is the only information that I ask for.

 I’m required by the BACP code of ethics to keep notes and for the notes to be accurate and appropriate.
 I keep a short note of our sessions, usually a few sentences, that summarise the main topics and areas that we spoke about.
 The notes will never include names of other people or analysis of what you’ve said.

-Our sessions are confidential and the only person I will talk with about them is my clinical supervisor (Tracy Clark), who is bound by the same confidentiality.
-If I do talk to her about our sessions, I would be doing this as part of a process to assess my own practice.
-I meet with Tracy once a month and if you have any concerns or compliments about my practice that you don’t feel able to share with me, you can email her on tracy@tracyaclarkcounselling.co.uk
+Our sessions are confidential and the only person I will talk with about them is my clinical supervisor, Paul McNicol, who is bound by the same confidentiality.
+If I do talk to them about our sessions, I would be doing this as part of a process to assess my own practice.
+I meet with Paul once a month and if you have any concerns or compliments about my practice that you don’t feel able to share with me, you can email them on paulmcnicolcounselling@gmail.com.

 Looking after you and other people